ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/02_ATAC-seq.md

 ## Tn5 Mechanism

-The Tn5 transposase functions as a homodimer that is pre-loaded in vitro with synthetic, double-stranded 19-bp **Mosaic End** (ME) sequences of 19 bp attached to **truncated adapters** (for more information in truncated adapter, refer to the [library prepararion](../01_NGS_Foundations_&_Pre-processing/02_library_preparation.md) section of this repository.
+The Tn5 transposase functions as a homodimer that is pre-loaded in vitro with synthetic, double-stranded 19-bp **Mosaic End** (ME) sequences of 19 bp attached to **truncated adapters** (for more information on truncated adapter, refer to the [library prepararion](../01_NGS_Foundations_&_Pre-processing/02_library_preparation.md) section of this repository).
 This pre-activated complex, known as **transposome**, physically scans for accessible, nucleosome-free DNA, where it simultaneously cleaves the genomic DNA backbone and ligates the ME-containing adapters to the new ends.
 The full-length sequencing adapters and i5/i7 barcodes are subsequently added during a limited-cycle PCR step.

 ## Tagmentation and Fragment Size Distribution